yalelibrary/yul-dc-camerata/base/README.md

     - Run `cam up <service-name>`
     - Check to see that the service comes up and behaves as expected
 - Commit your changes and make a **PR**

-## Dynatrace

-We've integrated Dynatrace OneAgent for monitoring our Docker container environments.
-The Dynatrace dashboard can be reached here https://nhd42358.live.dynatrace.com.

 ```bash
 docker-compose build